alphabill-org/alphabill/docs/transactions.md

 - Mention libraries used for CBOR encoding/decoding, especially those used by validators.
   * BE: https://github.com/fxamacker/cbor
   * FE: https://github.com/kriszyp/cbor-x
-- Describe dependencies between transactions, which transactions need to be executed in which order to get some job done.
+- Rename Transfer to Fee Credit -> Transfer Bill to Fee Credit for consistency?
 - More examples, like *transFC* and *addFC*.
+- Explain owner conditions (predicates) somewhere

 ## References